Roll Call on Tuesday named U.S. Rep. David Jolly the most vulnerable incumbent congressman, a jump from third-most vulnerable ranking in July.

-The Jolly campaign also linked to YouTube video recorded by a Democratic Party tracker (someone assigned to record an opposing candidate's every move) in August 2015.
+The Jolly campaing also linked to YouTube video recorded by a Democratic Party tracker (someone assigned to record an opposing candidate's every move) in August 2015.
 In that video, Jolly says he has a "lot of respect for Donald Trump," but quickly disparages Trump's Make American Great Again slogan, saying the United States is already the greatest country in the world.

 Jolly's comments about Trump came before many of the GOP nominee's most controversial statements, including a ban on Muslim immigration.
 But they also came after Trump's June 2015 campaign debut when he characterized many Mexican immigrants as criminals and rapists.